 CrimeSong plunges readers into a world of violence against women, murders, familicide, suicides, brutal mob action, and many examples of a failed justice system.
 Although these ballads and stories are set in specific times, cultures, and places, they present “timeless, universal themes” of love, betrayal, jealousy, and madness through true-life tales that are both terrifying and familiar—stories that could be “ripped from today’s headlines.”

-Richard H. Underwood is the W. L. Mathews Professor of Law.
-He is the co-author of several books on evidence, trial technique, and legal ethics, he has published numerous articles on the law, legal history, perjury, famous trials and true crime.
+Award-winning author Richard H. Underwood is the Edward T. Breathitt Professor of Law, University of Kentucky College of Law.
+He is the author of Gaslight Lawyers: Criminal Trials & Exploits in Gilded Age New York (2017) and the co-author of several books on evidence, trial technique, and legal ethics, and he has published numerous articles on the law, legal history, perjury, famous trials and true crime.
 Richard has lectured or presented papers on diverse subjects at conferences across the United States and in London and Amsterdam.